farhiongit/message-in-the-bottle/README.md

 #### 3. Create the bottle on the sender side

-On the sender side, usually the main thread, create a bottle:
+On the sender side, usually the main thread, a bottle is created:

 ```c
 bottle_t (msg_t) * bottle = bottle_create (msg_t);